Darth-Tenebros/Watts-Up/README.md

     cd bin
     sudo mv esp /usr/local/bin/
     ```
-   then you'll be able too use it system wide
+   then you'll be able to use it system-wide

 3. if on a different system (*nix) and you want a binary, clone this repo and do:
     ```
     make
     ```
    then install as in `step 2`

 4. windows: i don't know

 ## TODO